 Multiple Myeloma Causes

 The cause of multiple myeloma has not yet been identified.
-Although scientists have made advancements in understanding how multiple myeloma develops, it is unclear as to what exactly triggers the disease.
+Although scientists have made advancements in understanding how multiple myeloma develops, it is unclear as to what exactly causes the disease.

 While myeloma is not considered to be a hereditary disease, research has found that genetic factors may influence the development of multiple myeloma.